speednoisemovement/NaNoGenMo2013/README.md

-# nanogenmo
+# Work in progress

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Glue code and write-up coming soon.
+[NaNoGenMo](https://github.com/dariusk/NaNoGenMo) is National Novel Generation Month.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Leonard Grey

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.